Last updated: May 6, 2026

 - What it is: A few New Mexico programs use different online doors.

-- Who can get it or use it: Grandparents raising children may need the Child Support Online Portal.
+- Who may use it: Grandparents raising children may need the child support portal.
 Adults not eligible for Medicaid and not yet on Medicare may need beWellnm.

 - How it helps: It keeps you from filing in the wrong place.

-- How to apply or use it: Use YES.NM for SNAP, Medicaid, MSP, LIHEAP, and cash.
+- How to apply: Use YesNM for SNAP, Medicaid, MSP, LIHEAP, and cash.
 Use child support tools only for child support.
 Use beWellnm only for marketplace insurance.

-- What to gather or know first: If you already have Medicare, beWellnm is usually not the portal you need.
-If you were denied Medicaid and you are under 65, the state application says your case may be sent to the marketplace automatically.
+- What to gather first: If you already have Medicare, beWellnm is usually not the portal you need.
+If you were denied Medicaid and you are under 65, the state application says your case may be sent to the marketplace.

 Who qualifies in plain language